ABOUT THE HENRY AWARDS

 Text Banner: Amplify Voices

-The Henry Awards for Public Interest Documentary recognize nonfiction films that advance public understanding of the critical issues of our time, and honor documentary filmmaking’s essential contributions to a thriving society.
+The Henry Awards honor documentaries that advance public understanding of the critical issues of our time and reflect high standards of journalistic ethics and integrity.

 Black and white photograph of three people sitting on steps in front of buildings and shrubbery.